Hakan9797/Techcareer-Clone-Page/README.md

-# WebWave Frontend Bootcamp Bitirme Projesi Techcareer.net
+# WebWave Frontend Bootcamp Bitirme Projesi (Techcareer.net Clone Page)

 ReactJs, React Bootstrap and React Router DOM are used in this project.